jmarqb/Technical_Test_API_Gateways_Device/readme.md

 ## Installation
 ***
-To install TEST TECNICO, follow these steps:
+To install TECHNICAL TEST, follow these steps:

 Linux and macOS:
 ```bash